 Do you love diy holiday decorations?
 Good!
 Because you've just bumped into an entire series of Homemade Holiday decorations - with FREE patterns.
 How cool's that!
-So far, I've already published

-how to make poinsettia Christmas ornaments
+How to make poinsettia Christmas ornaments

 And it gets even better: you can use this ornament - no adjustments needed - as a table centerpiece.
 Just place a few of them on a tray and add a few spruce branches.
 Done!
 And you've got instant holiday room makeover if you stitch a few onto your pillow covers.
 Hello, my beautiful home!